-Q: How does Lake Formation relate to other AWS services?
+Q: How does Lake Formation relate to other Amazon Web Services services?

-Q: How does Lake Formation relate to AWS Glue?
+Q: How does Lake Formation relate to Amazon Glue?

-A: Lake Formation leverages a shared infrastructure with AWS Glue, including console controls, ETL code creation and job monitoring, blueprints to create workflows for data ingest, the same data catalog, and a serverless architecture.
-While AWS Glue focuses on these types of functions, Lake Formation encompasses all AWS Glue features AND provides additional capabilities designed to help build, secure, and manage a data lake.
+A: Lake Formation leverages a shared infrastructure with Amazon Glue, including console controls, ETL code creation and job monitoring, blueprints to create workflows for data ingest, the same data catalog, and a serverless architecture.
+While Amazon Glue focuses on these types of functions, Lake Formation encompasses all Amazon Glue features AND provides additional capabilities designed to help build, secure, and manage a data lake.

 ETL and catalog